Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ## Demo overview:

-### 1. Generate with `ocwCircuit` the configuration display circuit (in skcd format) for display garbled circuit production
+### 1. Generate with `ocwCircuits` pallet the configuration display circuit
->
+> This step will generate a logical circuit in skcd format cached in memory in the production pipeline

-### 2. Generate with a randomized display garble circuit with transaction message and one time code
+### 2. Generate with `ocwGarble` pallet a randomized display garble circuit

-> skcd file is cached in the production pipeline
+> This step will use skcd cached file and input parameter to generate a randomized garbled circuit customized with transaction parameter

-> we produce the but do not use the random keypad on this demo
+> in this demo we do not use yet, other circuit customization parameters like screen resolution, etc..

 ### 3. Evaluation of the display garbled circuit with `GCevaluator`and get One time code